EU Tax & Accounting — 27 Member States

 - Innovation Income Deduction: 85% deduction on qualifying IP income (effective ~3.75%).

-- Tax shelter for startups: 30% (micro) or 45% (small) personal income tax reduction for investments in qualifying startups (max €100K/year).
+- Tax shelter for startups: personal income-tax reduction for investments in qualifying micro/small startups (verify current rates and the per-investor annual cap).

 9. Accounting Standards